-IEEE Std 802 describes assignment procedures and policies for IEEE 802-related identifiers [IEEE802_OandA].
+IEEE Std 802 describes assignment procedures and policies for identifiers related to IEEE 802 [IEEE802_OandA].
 IEEE RA documentation on EUIs, OUIs, and CIDs is available at [IEEEtutorials].

 2.1.1.
 Special First Octet Bits

 There are bits within the initial octet of an IEEE MAC address that have special significance [IEEE802_OandA], as described as follows: